I think this depends on the way you utilize medical care.

 When my husband signed up for Medicare, he was very concerned about being able to choose his doctors.
 I thought we should consider an MAPD plan because he rarely went to the doctor and was in great health.

 He wanted to be able to choose any doctor anywhere in the USA.

-It was very important to him to be able to research and find the top specialist in any medical condition that happened in the future.
+It was very important for him to be able to research and find the top specialist in any medical condition that happened in the future.
 He obtained a cancer diagnosis when he was younger and knew the possibility of it recurring existed.
 He also knew that eventually he would need surgery to replace both his corneas and wanted the top surgeon in the USA, who was not in our local area.

 Not everyone wants or needs that though.

 I myself had surgery to remove a growth removed from my armpit.
 I had put this off until it had grown so large that it was affecting my ability to work.
-By the time I decided to have it removed it had grown to the size of a small egg.
+By the time I decided to have it removed, it had grown to the size of a small egg.
 Did I do any research on the best surgeon for this?
-No. I went to my primary care physician (actually she was my OBGYN) and had her look at it.
+No, I went to my primary care physician (actually she was my OBGYN) and had her look at it.
 Then she gave me a referral to a surgeon that could remove it and I set up the appointment for the next available time slot.